All inclusive price0.00 USD

 - Personal Expenses: Telephone Calls, Internet, Toiletries, battery recharge, hot shower, laundry, soft drinks, beers and any Alcoholic beverages.

 - Personal Equipment: Clothing, Packing Items or Bags, Personal Medical Kit, Personal Trekking /Climbing Gears.

 - Toiletries: Soaps, shampoos, toilet and tissue papers, toothpaste, and other items used to keep yourself clean.

 - Filming: Special Filming, Camera and Drone permit fee.

 - Internet Service: Internet facility is not included.

 - Summit Bonus: Summit bonus for climbing Sherpa.

-- Tips: Calculate some tips for Basecamp staffs.
+- Tips: Tips for Basecamp staffs.

 - Extra: Any other services or activities, which are not mentioned in the itinerary.

-- Any other item not listed in “Cost Includes” section.
+- Any other item not listed in “Cost Includes” Section.